7.4. DataCat - a shiny front-end for your dataset¶

 to the end of the URL, and hit ENTER/RETURN.
 You should see something like this:

-This is the dataset view, with the subdatasets tab (auto-)selected.
+This is the dataset view, with the content tab (auto-)selected.
 This view displays all the main content related to the dataset that was provided by the metadata, and allows the user further functionality like downloading the dataset with DataLad, downloading the metadata, filtering subdatasets by keyword, browsing files, and viewing extended attributes such as funding information related to the dataset.
-Below are two more views, the first with the files tab selected, and the second with the funding tab selected.
+Below are two more views, the first with the subdatasets tab selected, and the second with the funding tab selected.

 7.4.4.11.
-Setting the default dataset¶
+Setting the catalog home page¶

 When one navigates to a specific catalog’s root address, i.e. without a dataset_id